Light Pipe Design Guide

 One Additional Design Consideration for Rigid Light Pipes — Face Shape

 The surface, or face, of a rigid light pipe is the acrylic or plastic piece that is visible to the end-user through the panel.
 These exterior surfaces are more important than they seem, as various properties can improve the performance of the light pipe.
-Working environment, application, device design, and even light pipe length and shape should dictate which face shape would be ideal for a specific product.
-For example:

 • Longer light pipes perform best with smooth light pipe faces or surfaces.

-• Scattered or frosted textures, like a Fresnel lens help diffuse or soften the light.
+• Scattered or frosted textures, like a Fresnel lens, help diffuse or soften the light.

 Common shapes for rigid light pipe faces include: